HenrikEckermann/hpc-wiki-v2/docs/cluster_howto/compute_torque.rst

 Resource sharing and job prioritisation
 =======================================

 For optimising the utilisation of the resources of the Torque cluster, certain resource-sharing and job prioritisation policies are applied to jobs submitted to the cluster.
-The implications to users can be seen from the the three aspects: **job queues**, **throttling policies for resource usage** and **job prioritisation**.
+The implications to users can be seen from the three aspects: **job queues**, **throttling policies for resource usage** and **job prioritisation**.

 Job queues
 ----------